Has Your Non-Traditional Relationship Become Complex and Confusing?

 from the blog

 You can have a healthy, safe, and satisfying relationship.
-You do not have to navigate the complexities of a non-traditional relationship on your own.
-I provide couple/relationship counseling in Denver, Colorado.
-I invite you to email me to discuss how we could best work together and answer any questions you have about my counseling services, or log in to schedule an appointment.
+You do not have to navigate relationship challenges on your own.
+We provide couple/relationship counseling in Broomfield, Colorado.
+We invite you to email us to discuss how we could best work together and answer any questions you have about our counseling services, or log in to schedule an appointment.